Paul Osam

 Paul Osam (born 20 December 1967) is an Irish former professional association footballer.
 He has also done media work with TV3.
-His father was from Ghana.

 Early life

 Paul Osam was born in Dublin to an Irish mother and a Ghanaian father.
 Paul, along with his three brothers and his sister, was brought up in the working class estate formerly known as Holylands on Dublin’s southside.

 Osam began his football life in the schoolboy leagues with local side Leicester Celtic.
 He later had spells at Stella Maris, St Joseph’s Boys and Bushy Park Rangers.
 After a two-and-a-half year absence from club football, where Osam played with his school team at Balinteer Community School, he joined Broadford Rovers Under-18s.
 When he graduated from their underage team he joined Mount Merrion F.C.